16 Must Read Books on Mental Illness

 2. Writing and Madness in a Time of Terror – Afarin Majidi

-In a gripping memoir, Afarin Majidi speaks about her courageous battle with mental illness in Writing and Madness in a Time of Terror.
+Author Afarin Majidi speaks about her courageous battle with misdiagnosed bipolar disorder in Writing and Madness in a Time of Terror.
 Majidi’s family made a harrowing journey from Iran to come to America after the fall of the Shah of Iran.
 After an Islamophobic man murders her cousin, her family falls into turmoil.
 Her mother, Maman Shirin, begins drinking.
 Her sister develops an eating disorder, and Majidi suffers from panic disorder, which then turns out to be bipolar disorder decades later.

 3. Darkness Visible: A Memoir of Madness - William Styron (1990).